ecald07/llm-reasoning-evaluation/README.md

 If you use this testbed in research, please cite:
 ```
 LLM Reasoning Evaluation Testbed
-Tower of Hanoi and River Crossing Puzzles
+Tower of Hanoi and River Crossing Puzzles with Compact vs Verbose Evaluation
 GitHub: [repository-url]
 ```